 Throughout the past several months, most people have been forced to rethink their budgets, savings, and investments.
 With uncertainty both in the stock market and the job market, many are thinking about their money in a more cautious and thoughtful way.
 Now more than ever, it’s critical to think about your future self and your future finances so you can be prepared to face whatever may come next.

-In our first panel of the day, the importance of paying yourself first was stressed by our own Senior Investment Strategist Callie Cox and Millennial voice for the Digital Conference.
+In our first panel of the day, Callie Cox, former senior investment strategist for Ally Invest, stressed the importance of paying yourself first.
 That means setting up automatic transfers to your savings, emergency fund, 401(k), personal investments, or a combination of these each time you receive a paycheck.
 Even if you only start with a few dollars each month, the more you can prioritize putting money into savings and the stock market now, the more growth and financial security you can achieve in the future and for your retirement.
-Our Options Analyst, Brian Overby brought the Gen X perspective to the conversation and helped us understand what volatility means for the market and your portfolio.
+Our Senior Options Analyst, Brian Overby brought the Gen X perspective to the conversation and helped us understand what volatility means for the market and your portfolio.

 View the Generational Money Moves in the Time of Coronavirus session, here.